Model-independent ZH production cross section at FCC-ee: Event Selection

 Once the leptons or jets from the associated \Z decay have been identified, a kinematic selection is applied to further suppress background contributions and enhance the signal purity.
 The selection relies exclusively on the kinematic properties of the \Z decay products, thereby minimizing the dependence on the Higgs boson decay mode.

-For the leptonic final states, the mass of the lepton-pair is required to be consistent with the \Z boson mass: $86 < \mll < 96~\GeV$.
+For the leptonic final states, the mass of the lepton pair is required to be consistent with the \Z boson mass: $86 < \mll < 96~\GeV$.
 The lepton-pair momentum is then constrained to $20 < \pll < 70~\GeV$.
 At \sqrtsTop, this requirement is adjusted to $50 < \pll < 150~\GeV$ to account for the larger boost of the \Z boson.